avengers-p7/Avengers_P7_Documents/VCS/Design/Setup.md

 --------------------
 ![Screenshot from 2024-01-15 19-05-19](https://github.com/avengers-p7/Documentation/assets/156644891/0c11a210-2ba9-4dd1-818c-de1b84b5497f)

-Create a GitHub Account
+1.Create a GitHub Account
 ---------------------

 Go to GitHub's website and sign up for a new account if you don't have one.

 ![Screenshot from 2024-01-15 18-52-23](https://github.com/avengers-p7/Documentation/assets/156644891/9bb7f8b4-3d71-41c3-aaf6-b347e3fb50d0)

-Verification
+2.Verification
 ------------
 Verify your email address to complete the registration process.

 ![Screenshot from 2024-01-15 18-52-48](https://github.com/avengers-p7/Documentation/assets/156644891/905779c6-5dfe-45d2-9c57-0ed8cad33063)

-Explore GitHub
+3.Explore GitHub
 -------------
 Once logged in, you can explore GitHub repositories, contribute to projects, and create your own repositories.